 "Next time you visit your health care provider, be sure to ask for your critical health numbers to be screened and develop a plan, which may include diet, exercise and medication, to manage them," said Daniel W. Jones, M.D. and past president of the American Heart Association.
 Find out what else Dr. Jones has to say about monitoring your health numbers by watching this video.

 How Critical Numbers are Monitored

 By drawing blood, your health care provider can conduct a blood lipid profile to check your blood cholesterol and glucose tests to check your blood sugar.
 Your blood pressure and weight are even easier to check with a blood pressure monitor and scales respectively.

 Between doctor visits, you can monitor and track your blood sugar, blood pressure, and body weight.
-Easy-to-use home glucose monitors, blood pressure monitors, and bathroom scales are readily available at large discount retailers and pharmacies.
+Easy-to-use home glucose monitors, blood pressure monitors, and bathroom scales are readily available at retailers and pharmacies.
 By keeping track of your numbers on your own, you will be able to better manage your health.

 It is recommended that individuals keep these critical health numbers within the following ranges: